OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/README.md

 Even a fuzzy picture like this should be OK.

-Separate the 3 digits the image contains, I use `GIMP`.
+Separate the 3 digits the image contains, you can use any image manipulation software (`GIMP` is free).
+> `OpenCV` will come later in the picture.

 | Six | Five | Three |
 |:---:|:----:|:-----:|